 Structural elements of a building such as supports and beams are sometimes put in the category of architectural woodwork, but are more frequently classed as general carpentry.

-Architectural Woodwork Firms
+Standards For Architectural Woodwork

 An architectural woodworking company can radically change the overall look and feel of a room or space with attractive design and skillful build.
 This is why it’s important to choose a firm that is reliable and dedicated to quality.

 Contact us to find out more about how you can join the Architectural Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork that will help you generate repeat business and greater demand for your services.